.Buildings.Fluid.FixedResistances.CheckValve

 Information

 Implementation of a hydraulic check valve.
-Note that the small reverse flows can still occur with this model.
+Note that small reverse flows can still occur with this model.

 Main equations